 Professor Green has been the recipient of numerous awards for his work as a mediator.
 In particular, Professor Green was recently named by The International “Who’s Who Legal” in Commercial Mediation as the leading US-based mediator and was awarded the Lifetime Achievement Award from the American College of Civil Trial Mediators.
 Professor Green was also recognized with the James F. Henry Award by the International Institute for Conflict Prevention & Resolution for his outstanding contributions to the field of ADR.

 Professor Green is a prolific writer of books and articles.
 He has co-authored leading law school textbooks on Evidence and Dispute Resolution, and numerous articles in each of these fields.
 From 1977 until his retirement from teaching, he taught negotiation, mediation, complex ADR processes, resolution of mass torts, evidence and constitutional law at Boston University School of Law, and designed and led numerous training programs on these subjects.

-In addition to the foregoing, Professor Green also currently serves as the Monitor of the 2014 settlement agreement between the United States Department of Justice, six states and Bank of America, as well as the Monitor of the 2016 settlement agreement between the United States Department of Justice, the States of California and Illinois, and The Goldman Sachs Group, Inc. Information on the Bank of America settlement agreement is available by clicking here.
+In addition to the foregoing, Professor Green also served as the Monitor of the 2014 settlement agreement between the United States Department of Justice, six states and Bank of America, as well as the Monitor of the 2016 settlement agreement between the United States Department of Justice, the States of California and Illinois, and The Goldman Sachs Group, Inc.